Crude oil futures ETF

 Subsequently, if the futures market is in contango (i.e. the price of near-term contracts is lower than the price of longer-term contracts), a negative roll yield may be realized over time and reflected in the NAV of the ETF when the ETF repeatedly buys the longer-term contracts at a price higher than the selling price of the near-term contracts and the price of the futures contracts moves down over time to converge to the spot price.

 There is a variety of crude oil futures indices which could be different in multiple respects, and most notably, in their rolling strategies.
 The strategy would affect how closely the index correlates to the price of crude oil in the spot markets, and the roll yield and the net asset value of the crude oil futures ETFs.
 Investors should carefully study the crude oil futures index used by the ETF.
-For more details about the nature and major risks of a futures-based commodity ETF, you may refer to the "Futures-based ETF" and "Commodities funds" (see recommended reading below).
+For more details about the nature and major risks of a futures-based commodity ETF, you may refer to the "Futures-based ETF" (see section "More" below).

 Risk of volatility of a single commodity asset or a single futures contract: